jacebenson/pingOneAutoClicker/README.md

 4. Select the folder containing the extension.
 5. Click "Load".

+### Packing the extension

+Let's understand whats needed.
+A zip file.
+To that we will zip the content of /src into the /dist/${version} from package.json

 ## Privacy

 This extension does not collect any personal information and only uses your google cloud sync storage to store the time to click the button.